-This number has been steadily increasing - only 64 percent of general counsel reported to the CEO in ACC's 2004 survey.
+While this number has increased - only 64 percent of general counsel reported to the CEO in ACC's 2004 Chief Legal Officers Survey - the movement of less than 10 percentage points is a concern given how much more global and complex the challenges businesses face have become.

 The reporting structure of the general counsel position is an important indicator of the influence that the legal department has in the company.
 The ACC Chief Legal Officers 2017 Survey showed that general counsel who report to the CEO were much more likely to say that the executive team "almost always" seeks their input on business decisions.

 General counsel who report to the CEO were also significantly more likely to report they "almost always" contribute to strategic planning efforts compared with those who don't.
 When the general counsel is consulted about business decisions and strategic planning efforts, there is a greater likelihood that those decisions and plans will take into account legal and regulatory risks.
 Pre-decision consultation helps the legal department fulfill its preventative role within the company.

 In addition to providing the legal department with requisite influence, having the general counsel report to the CEO is an important part of setting the "tone at the top."
 When legal has a seat at the table, it sends a message to the rest of the company that compliance with laws and regulations is a company priority.
 It also says something about the CEO: that input from legal is valued, and that the CEO's vision for the company prioritizes ethics and integrity.